codeginge/projects/tech_tree/README.md

--create a techTree from a google sheet to give a flow chart visualization of learning for any subject -simplify resouce creation and linking to each technology -show tracking through individualized techTree visualizations
+-create a techTree from a google sheet to give a flow chart visualization of learning for any subject -simplify resouce creation and linking to each technology -show tracking through individualized techTree visualizations -track material use to help with inventory management

 # use case
 ## 1-create google sheet